Husqvarna Chainsaw Model Numbers and Designations Explained

 Top handle chainsaws are designed for arborists and other tree workers but can be used by anyone for light tasks.

-They tend to be very lightweight and low-powered, as they are only made for pruning and limbing branches.
+They tend to be very lightweight and low-powered, only made for pruning and limbing branches.
 They aren’t for felling trees or processing firewood.
 They are often referred to as ‘climbing’ or ‘arborist’ chainsaws.

 T536Li XP – 12 inch bar, 40v electric, 5.3 pounds – 536Li XP review